 - Emergencies: Nobody in your home will be happy if you unexpectedly run out of litter.
 When an emergency arises, it’s often easier to make your own than to run out to the store and hope they have it in stock.

 - Health concerns: Some types of cat litters, especially those made with clay, can contain carcinogens.
-These can trigger asthma or an allergic reaction in some cats.
+These can trigger an allergic reaction or asthma in some cats.

 - Picky cats: As mentioned, cats are notoriously picky, and they may not like your homemade cat litter.
 If you have a fussy cat, it may not be worth the trouble and the mess to switch her to a different type of litter.